 Bottle Shops

-Your pooches are welcome in Hughenden but please be aware that the Flinders Shire coordinates a wild dog (1080 poison) baiting program biannually throughout the Shire.
-A number of tourist routes journey through private property and we ask that you please respect this and be aware that baits may be close to roads.
-Dogs are not permitted in National Parks in Queensland and there are no dog’s kennels in Hughenden.
-However, we have dog minders, groomers and one dog friendly caravan park.
+Your pooches are welcome in Hughenden, but please be aware that the Flinders Shire coordinates a wild dog (1080 poison) baiting program biannually throughout the Shire.
+A number of tourist routes travel through private property and we ask that you please respect this and be aware that baits may be close to roads.
+Dogs are not permitted in National Parks in Queensland.
+Our local vets offer pet boarding, and we also have dog minders, groomers and one dog‑friendly caravan park.
+Please note that while dogs are allowed in the caravan park, they are not permitted inside the rooms.

 Remember you’re in the Outback now and we love our weekends free so we can take part in all the great activities and events happening.
 Generally, most businesses are only open from 9am to 12pm on Saturday mornings and are closed for the remainder of the weekend.
 You will find Soureys and Foodworks are open 7 days a week, along with the service stations.